m00nl1ghtP00l/gpucloud-docs/docs/admins/audit.md

 ## Export to SIEM

-Audit logs (system, kubectl, OPA) can be streamed to a corporate SIEM for centralized monitoring.
+Audit logs can be streamed to a corporate SIEM for centralized monitoring.
 See [SIEM Integration](../admins/siem/overview.md) for additional details.